elee-tudublin/2022_FT.SSWD_8.1_Web-API_Add_Products_Start/readme.md

 **1.**   **Update a Product.**

 This is very similar to insert/ POST but uses a HTTP PUT request. also sends the existing Product id (in addition to the data sent for insert) of the product to be updated, in the request body.
-Add the function and test with Insomnia.
+Add the function and test with Thunder Client.

 **2.**  **Deleting a Product.**

 This is very similar to getting a single product but uses the HTTP DELETE method instead of GET.
-Add the function and test with Insomnia.
+Add the function and test with Thunder Client.

 **3.**   **Use Thunder Client to test the new endpoints.**